EU flag against grey background

 Education

-Samantha’s professional background is in digital marketing and journalism.
-She holds a bachelor’s degree in sociology from the University of Exeter, a masters in business studies (including finance and marketing) from KU Leuven (Belgium), and is currently completing a PhD at the University of Bath.
+Samantha holds a bachelor’s degree in sociology from the University of Exeter and a PhD from the University of Bath.

 Co-Founder, Managing Editor